 Our study is motivated in the context of microfluidic devices and is relevant to applications in medical diagnostic that involve mechanical characterization and sorting of cell samples.
 Typical cell sizes measure few tens of micrometers, while microfluidic devices designed to manipulate them have widths of the same order of magnitude, and characteristic velocities between few $\mu m/s$ to few $cm /s$ for single file cell devices \cite{lund,Kim09,Xuan10}.
 Given the small sizes and velocities involved, it is justified to model the fluid flow by neglecting the inertial effects and by reducing the Navier-Stokes equations to the linear Stokes equations.

 In our study, capsules are regarded as fluid-filled closed membranes of elastic material that are assumed to be two-dimensional and isotropic.
-Their deformations are measured as the displacements from a reference shape that is assumed to be spherical with radius $\ac$.
+Their deformations are measured as the displacements from a reference shape that is assumed to be spherical with radius $\ac$ (note that the debate is open on the possibility that a stress-free spherical shape is a correct descriptions for red blood cells \cite{peng14,cordasco14}).
 We have chosen to describe the capsule through a neo-Hookean constitutive law according to which the local strain energy function is